 Four Temptations Christian Leaders Face

-For more than thirty years, I have worked in the publishing field with Christian leaders, authors, and other creatives.
-During this time, I have witnessed the corrosive effects of fame.
-Very few have been able to handle the temptations that come with increased influence.
+For more than thirty years, I worked in the publishing field with Christian leaders, authors, and other creatives.
+During this time, I witnessed the corrosive effects of fame.
+Very few are able to handle the temptations that come with increased influence.

 I have seen leaders get prideful, greedy, and demanding.
 Sadly, it has increasingly become the norm in a world that values charisma above character.
 To paraphrase Jim Collins in his epic book, Good to Great, you can build an enduring organization with charisma, but it is more difficult.